 J.D., New York University School of Law

 Mr. Coleman attended Dartmouth College and New York University School of Law, where he graduated magna cum laude and Order of the Coif.
 After law school, he clerked for the Honorable Joseph W. Hatchett, of the United States Court of Appeals for the Eleventh Circuit, and, upon completing his clerkship, became a litigation associate with Shearman & Sterling in New York.
-Mr. Coleman then moved to California, where he first worked as an assistant federal defender in San Diego and then for a boutique criminal defense firm in Los Angeles, where he represented a number of celebrities and professionals in highly publicized prosecutions.
+After relocating to California, Mr. Coleman first worked as an assistant federal defender in San Diego and then practiced in Los Angeles, where he represented a number of celebrities and professionals in highly publicized prosecutions.